bsamtleben/color-ctf/README.md

 In other words: *It's just a typical CTF, isn't it?* - Well, not completely!
 Here are some points that might convince you:

-**Self-contained and simple:** Everything requires just a few steps: One command to start your preconfigured Kali Linux attacker machine... a second command to boot up your target machine... that's it!
+**Self-contained and simple:** Everything requires very few steps: One command to start your preconfigured Kali Linux attacker machine... a second command to boot up your target machine... that's it!
 You can already start scanning for vulnerabilities!

 **Beginner-friendly challenges:** We've got various machines in rising levels of difficulty.
 Can you solve them all?